 c.
-1200, "cause a rising of; lift upright, set upright; build, construct," from a Scandinavian source, such as Old Norse reisa "to raise," from Proto-Germanic *raizjan (source also of Gothic ur-raisjan, Old English ræran "to rear;" see rear (v.)), causative of root *ris- "to rise" (see rise (v.)).
+1200, reisen, "cause a rising of; lift upright, set upright; build, construct, bring into being," from a Scandinavian source, such as Old Norse reisa "to raise," from Proto-Germanic *raizjan (source also of Gothic ur-raisjan, Old English ræran "to rear;" see rear (v.)), causative of root *ris- "to rise" (see rise (v.)).
 At first sharing many senses with native rear (v.1).

-Pickering (1816) has a long passage on the use of raise and grow in reference to crops.
-He writes that in the U.S. raise is used of persons, in the sense "brought up," but it is "never thus used in the Northern States.
+Pickering ["A Vocabulary, or Collection of Words and Phrases Which Have Been Supposed to be Peculiar to the United States of America," 1816] has a long passage on the use of raise and grow in reference to crops.
+He writes that in the U.S. raise is used of persons, in the sense "brought up," but it is "never thus used in the Northern States."
 Bartlett adds that it "is applied in the Southern States to the breeding of negroes.
 It is sometimes heard at the North among the illiterate; as 'I was raised in Connecticut,' meaning brought up there."

 "act of raising or lifting," 1530s, from raise (v.).
 The specific meaning "an increase in amount or value" is from 1728.
 Meaning "increase in salary or wages" is from 1898, chiefly American English (British preferring rise).
 Earliest attested use (c.
 1500) is in obsolete sense of "a levy."